vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 make test-units
 ```

-Feature tests exercise Chart Mover from outside in by building and executing it as CLI.
+Feature tests exercise Relok8s from outside in by building and executing it as CLI.
 They can be run with:

 ```bash
 make test-features